Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-Deandre Ayton and the rest of the Phoenix Suns take on the Denver Nuggets in the NBA Playoffs on Friday, at 10:00 PM ET.
+Deandre Ayton and the rest of the Phoenix Suns match up versus the Denver Nuggets in the NBA Playoffs on Sunday, at 8:00 PM ET.

-Let's look at Ayton's prop bets, and some stats and trends to help you find good wagers.
+In this piece we'll break down Ayton's stats and trends, helping you make good predictions on prop bets.

 Deandre Ayton Prop Bets vs. the Nuggets